JosieMcateer/NBSfriday17/README.md

 I struggled with the "Admin" user stories as i was confused on what ther job was.

+We were told this would be 2 hours but took a lot longer than this- mainly as i did make mistakes/wasnt happy enough with it and kept revisiting.

 # improvements for the future
 In the future, before starting a task i will read QA community to refresh my knowledge andto ensure i am doing it correctly.

 Also i will continue to ask if I am ever confused. :)